Achievable logoAchievable logo

 Trends in tables

 When looking for trends in tables, we are usually only looking at two columns of data.
 Even if the table has many columns, the question will typically only have you compare two of them.
 So, let’s see what this looks like.
-The example below will have the columns and for simplicity:
+The example below will have the columns x and y for simplicity:

 1 5